Dur4nt3/todo_project/code-notes.md

 **Changing all sub tasks:**

-1) Generate an "clusterID" => that id will be given to every sub task of a repetitive tasks *sub tasks will have different IDs but similar cluster IDs*
+1) Generate a "clusterID" => that id will be given to every sub task of a repetitive tasks *sub tasks will have different IDs but the same cluster IDs*

 2) When attempting to apply title and/or description changes to all sub tasks simply apply the changes to the origin task first and then to all sub tasks with the same "clusterID".
 *sub tasks with the same clusterID are sub tasks that are a part of a singular  general task that repeats itself*